Charlottesville car attack: White nationalists

 Jason Kessler, the organizer of the Unite the Right rally, said that none of the organizers knew Fields.
 After being unable to hold a press conference due to violence, he accused the city of "shutting down" speech and said that the city officials "failed to separate the protest groups and were ill-equipped to handle the melee that resulted."
 White supremacist rally speaker Richard B. Spencer placed the blame for the attack on authorities, who "failed to keep order."
 Spencer refused to condemn Fields, saying, "This man could have lost control because he felt in danger and slammed on the accelerator and unintentionally killed someone."

 On August 18, 2017, Kessler tweeted that Heyer "was a fat, disgusting Communist.
 Communists have killed 94 million.
 Looks like it was payback time."
 Kessler deleted the tweet the next day, initially saying he was hacked, but later claiming he had been on a mixture of drugs.
 Other white nationalists criticized Kessler for the tweet, including Richard Spencer, who wrote: "I will no longer associate w/ Jason Kessler; no one should.
 Heyer's death was deeply saddening.
 'Payback' is a morally reprehensible idea."

 Other white supremacists, such as James Allsup and Andrew Auernheimer, went on to claim that Heyer's death was the result of a weight-related heart attack, a conspiracy theory which stemmed from a statement by Susan Bro in an NBC News interview and was pushed by white supremacist media outlets such as Occidental Dissent and The Daily Stormer, the latter which had its services suspended by their domain registrar following a blog post mocking Heyer.

-Other debunked claims and conspiracy theories suggested that a Michigan man was driving the car during the ramming; that Fields was under assault and acted in self-defense, and that a protester threatened Fields with an AR-15 rifle prior to his committing the attack.
-According to Mark Fenster, those conspiracy theories are "part of a self-sustaining narrative created by white nationalists who might be worried that the violence that took place delegitimized their cause."
+Other debunked claims and conspiracy theories suggested that a Michigan man was driving the car during the ramming; that Fields was under assault and acted in self-defense, and that a protester threatened Fields with an AR-15 rifle before the attack.
+Lawyer Mark Fenster said those conspiracy theories were "part of a self-sustaining narrative created by white nationalists who might be worried that the violence that took place delegitimized their cause."